broydelab/wtXPD-ssDNA/README.md

 deposited on GitHub (https://github.com/broydelab/wtXPD-ssDNA).

 ## Files included:
-For each system, the trajectory files are presented in binary NETCDF format('*'.nc), a corresponding topology PRMTOP file (*.top) and PDB file with the coordinates of the initial structure (*.pdb) are also provided. ('*' = XPD-unmod, XPD-lesionOUT, XPD-lesionIN)
+For each system, the trajectory files are presented in binary NETCDF format(X.nc), a corresponding topology PRMTOP file (X.top) and PDB file with the coordinates of the initial structure (X.pdb) are also provided.
+(X = XPD-unmod, XPD-lesionOUT, XPD-lesionIN)

 ## Note
 Water molecules and ions are not included in all files.